papuia13/ChatBot-Frontend/README.md

 - Page title, favicon, and social cards render correctly.
 - API/auth flows against Nhost work in production.

+> Important: Users must verify their email before they can sign in.
+Ask them to check their Inbox and Spam folder for the verification email.

 ## Local development

 The dev server runs on the port configured in `vite.config.ts` (currently `8080`).
 Visit http://localhost:8080.